Originally posted 2017-05-31 17:09:47.

 The Mattachine Society

-The first well-known homosexual male activist group in the US was called the Mattachine Society.
+The first well-known Homosexual activist group in the US was called the Mattachine Society.
 This was formed in 1950 around a Marxist called Harry Hay, who was overtly effeminate and often cross-dressed.
 Despite this, he was actually married.
 It appears he did this in order to follow the Communist Party line, which was hostile to homosexuality.(4)

 By 1961 the Mattachine had splintered into disparate regional groups with no central organisation.
 During that decade, these and other similar groups were taken over by a movement that later became known as the ‘accommodationists’.
 The best known voice for this movement is probably Jim Fouratt, who appeared during the Vietnam era.
-Fouratt was a regular feature of activism over the next four decades, becoming notorious for his anti-feminine stance — despite his own effeminacy.(5)
+Fouratt was a regular feature of activism over the next four decades, becoming notorious for his anti-femininity stance — despite his own effeminacy.(5)

 A problem that became obvious in the 1970s